SpoonLabs/sorald-buildbreaker/README.md

 > **Note:** This option is deprecated and will be removed, see
 > [this issue](https://github.com/SpoonLabs/sorald-buildbreaker/issues/7)

+### `ratchet-from`

+Commit-ish to ratchet from, such that only the changed lines between the head commit and the `ratchet-from` commit-ish are considered by this action.
+In other words, only changed lines between the head commit and the ratchet point are considered.

+A typical value for this would be a reference to the primary branch, which is almost always `'origin/main'` or `'origin/master'`.
+When `sorald-buildbreaker` runs on pull requests, this has the effect of only acting upon violations that are contained within the changed lines of the pull request.

 ## Outputs

 There are no outputs at this time.